lxrp/Songbonds/README.md

 ### MongoDB

-You will need a Songbonds database with the collections **songs, users and usersessions** in your MongoDB.
+You will need a Songbonds database with the collections **songs, users and usersessions** in your MongoDB running on localhost:27017.

 ### Cloudinary